vonglasow/atoum-documentation/source/en/written_help.rst

 In practice, this means that he must:

-* create its code in his favorite editor;
+* create its code in his favourite editor;
 * exit the editor and then run its test in a console;
 * return to his editor to write the code that enables the test to pass ;
 * return to the console to restart its test execution;